 She did not know how to learn more about Jesus until she got involved in a college Bible study at Tirana University.

-When Marina graduated from the university, she joined the staff of Campus Crusade.
+When Marina graduated from the university, she joined the staff of Cru.
 Like those who had traveled beyond their borders to reach her, Marina left Albania and became a missionary in Kosovo.

 Although 12,000 Kosovar Albanians had been killed in Kosovo during a recent war, Marina moved there as a missionary.
 God, she believed, had a message for the world, not just for her.